Humangent

 In Pattern 2, the database handles this naturally.
 The approval_decisions table has a modifications column.
 The reviewer form reads all prior decisions and displays the full history.
 The rendering logic is separate from the workflow logic, which keeps both manageable.

 In Pattern 3, the design goal is for the platform to carry modifications forward automatically -- each level's decision, comments, and edits included in the context shown to the next level, without the workflow builder maintaining the display logic.
-How cleanly that works in practice is one of the things the private beta is stress-testing.
+How cleanly that works in practice is one of the things early users will stress-test.

 Picking the right pattern